Aryathama/VRP-ATM-Machine/README.md

 #### Dataset: 📂📍

-The project utilizes an Excel file, `Dataset VRP ATM BCA.xlsx`, which is converted to CSV format.
+The project utilizes an Excel file, `Dataset VRP ATM BCA.xlsx`.
 This file contains essential information for each ATM, including its unique ID, Longitude, Latitude, and 'Demand' (service requirements).

 #### Results: 🏆💡